Opendigitalradio/dablin/README.md

-# DABlin - capital DAB experience
+# DABlin – capital DAB experience

-DABlin plays a DAB/DAB+ audio service - either from a received live transmission or from a stored ensemble recording (frame-aligned ETI-NI).
+DABlin plays a DAB/DAB+ audio service – either from a received live transmission or from a stored ensemble recording (frame-aligned ETI-NI).
 Both DAB (MP2) and DAB+ (AAC-LC, HE-AAC, HE-AAC v2) services are supported.

-The GTK version in addition supports the data applications Dynamic Label and MOT Slideshow (if present).
+The GTK GUI version in addition supports the data applications Dynamic Label and MOT Slideshow (if present in the input stream).

 ## Screenshots